 - Tracks employee progress both in terms of training completion and information retention

 - Offers greater flexibility in employee training

-- Reduce travel costs associated with flying employees out to specialized training sessions and conferences
+- Reduce travel costs associated with flying employees out to specialized training sessions, conferences, and certifications

 - Improves employee performance by training them in the skills they need to succeed

 - Certification: Many businesses need to ensure employees have completed specific training modules, some of which may be mandated by law.
 With LMS certification features, course creators can build certification procedures into the course to meet industry guidelines and ensure proper employee certifications.

 - Training materials library: For employees or students learning online, it is helpful to have a library of critical course materials (or employee training materials) in a central location.

 - Data import/export: Administrators can import or export data in standard file formats, such as CSV.

-- E-mail integration: With e-mail integration, instructors can easily send e-mail to course participants directly from the dashboard.
+- Email integration: With email integration, new training programs can be sent to employees via email, directly from the LMS dashboard.

 - Extended enterprise: This feature allows organizations to train outside partners, such as customers or business partners.
 E-commerce integration may be included.

 - Gamification: Research consistently shows that people learn better through games and contests.
-Gamification features allow instructors to incorporate badges, leaderboards, point systems, and other tools for gamification to improve information retention and build some fun into the learning process.
+Gamification features allow companies and schools to incorporate badges, leaderboards, point systems, and other tools for gamification to improve information retention and build some fun into the learning process.

-- Learning management: Instructors and administrators should be able to organize course content and information easily.
+- Learning management: Trainers and administrators can use an LMS to organize course content and information easily.
 This includes methods to arrange scheduling of training sessions and supports user management as well.

-- Multiple delivery formats: You should be able to upload course content in a variety of different formats: HTML, Flash videos, PDFs, etc.
+- Multiple training delivery formats: Training content and materials can be uploaded in a variety of different formats: HTML, Flash videos, PDFs, etc.

 - Content authoring: Although features to author content fall more under LCMS functionality, many LMS platforms do allow users to author course content.